 Barrowdene Miniatures has a great cold porcelain recipe and tips on handling and coloring the material from miniature flower specialist Diane Gould.
-You can find Diane Gould (Harfield) cutters (useful for 1:12 scale cold porcelain and polymer clay flowers) at her daughter's site, The Pedlar's Tray.
+You can find Diane Gould (Harfield) cutters, which are useful for 1:12 scale cold porcelain and polymer clay flowers, at her daughter's site, The Pedlar's Tray.

-You can also find a range of recipes for cold porcelain on the Cold Porcelain Tutorials Site as well linked from The Glass Attic.
-Cynthia Howe Miniatures has a recipe and instructions for making cold porcelain as well.
+You can also find a range of recipes, cold porcelain tutorials, and other resources from sites such as The Glass Attic.
+Cynthia Howe Miniatures also has a recipe and instructions for making cold porcelain as well.

 How Long Does Cold Porcelain Last?

-Cold porcelain paste is often combined with preservatives to try to extend its working shelf life (and make sure it doesn't mold), which is at least 1 week without preservatives under normal household temperatures if the material is properly wrapped.
-Preservatives in recipes include witch hazel, lemon juice, citric acid powder, and oil of cloves.
-Sodium Benzoate is used in some recipes.
-Some earlier recipes include formalin/formaldehyde as a preservative, which should be avoided as it is hazardous to health.
+Cold porcelain paste is often combined with preservatives to try to extend its working shelf life and to make sure it doesn't mold.
+The paste will typically last at least 1 week without preservatives under normal household temperatures if the material is properly wrapped.
+Preservatives that can be useful in recipes include witch hazel, lemon juice, citric acid powder, and oil of cloves.
+Sodium Benzoate is also used and some earlier recipes include formalin/formaldehyde, which should be avoided as it is hazardous to health.
 Check commercial porcelain clay mixes for the preservative ingredients before purchasing!

-Cold porcelain should be wrapped in cling film and stored in an air tight plastic bag/container in a cool area after mixing.
-I should not be stored in the fridge or freezer, as this may affect the PVA glue.
-Some recipes which contain glycerine will store in the freezer for reportedly up to 3 years.
+While cling film-wrapped porcelain paste should not generally be stored in the refrigerator, some recipes containing glycerine will store in the freezer for reportedly up to 3 years.
 This may be affected by the brand of PVA glue you use, so experiment with freezing your favorite recipe.